naa7/work_timer/README.md

 ## Optional

- For easier use of the timer without the need to navigate to its directory and selecting file if running using the method two, a user can
+ For easier use of the timer without the need to navigate to its directory and selecting file if running using method two,

- copy `launcher.sh` to `/usr/local/bin/`
+ a user can copy `launcher.sh` to `/usr/local/bin/`

   - copying the file without renaming:

     $ sudo cp launcher.sh /usr/bin/local/

   - renaming and copying the file.
 Example, I renamed it as `timer`:

     $ mv laucher.sh timer

     $ sudo cp timer /usr/local/bin/

   - Now the progam can be run from anywhere in the terminal, just open a terminal and run:

     $ laucher.sh   # if it was not renamed

     $ timer        # if it was renamed